TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

     For further information, check out :ref:`Extenion configuration files
     <t3coreapi:extension-configuration-files>`.

-In classical TYPO3 extensions the frontend functionality is divided into several frontend plugins.
-Normally each has a separate code base.
-In contrast, there is only one code base in Extbase (a series of controllers and actions).
-Nevertheless, it is possible to group controllers and actions to make it possible to have multiple frontend plugins.

 For the definition of a plugin, the files :file:`ext_localconf.php` and :file:`ext_tables.php` have to be adjusted.